andrew-svirin/mt942-php/README.md

 #MT942-PHP
-PHP library for parse MT942 Swift format.
+This tools convert MT942 formatted text to PHP objects.
+PHP library for parse MT942 format that uses Swift.
+Banks uses MT942 format for payments data transition.
+More details about MT942 format you can find on page https://www.google.com/search?q=MT942

+### How to install:
+`will add`

+### License
+`will add`

 ###Example:
 Include